SeonkonChoi/meta-bushi/README.md

 bitbake xen-image-minimal
 ```

-Make a bootable USB stick,
+3. Make a bootable USB stick,
 ```
 sudo sh ../meta-bushi/scripts/mkefidisk.sh \
     /dev/sdX \
     tmp/deploy/images/intel-corei7-64/xen-image-minimal-intel-corei7-64.hddimg
     /dev/sda
 ```
-* /dev/sdX : the USB stick device to be written on your host desktop.
+..* /dev/sdX : The USB stick device to be written on your host desktop.
-* /dev/sda : the USB stick device for booting on your target machine.
+..* /dev/sda : Whatever a **major device node for rootfs** something like /dev/mmcblk0 on your target machine.

+4. Note
+..* It only assume that EFI environment.
+..* It only assume that x86_64.
+..* 'xen.efi' is the first EFI app by default.